-The Gender Clinic is dedicated to supporting the health and well-being of transgender, gender diverse and questioning youth across Northern New England.
-We offer treatment to children and their families, from childhood through young adulthood (age 26).
+The Gender Clinic is dedicated to supporting the health and well-being of transgender, gender diverse and questioning people across Northern New England.
+We offer treatment to patients of all ages with both pediatric and adult services.

 Our team is focused on the entire well-being of each patient.
-We focus on medical care (pediatric endocrinology and adolescent medicine) and mental health (child & adolescent psychiatry and clinical social work).
+We focus on medical care (adult and pediatric endocrinology and adolescent medicine) and mental health (child & adolescent psychiatry and clinical social work).
 We also work with members of the hospital’s clinical ethics and spiritual care teams on a regular basis.